 9. Classic Fade + Hard Part

-The fade haircut has taken the men’s style world by storm for good reason.
+The fade haircut has taken the men’s style world by storm for good reason, it’s a classic hard part haircut.
 This look manages to be trendy while remaining versatile enough for whatever is on your agenda.

 10. Overgrown Fade